 Here’s some advice for travel in the White Mountains which

 To Omalos: 3-4 buses a day in summer from Chania (2-3 in the early morning, one in the afternoon).
 By car it takes almost two hours.
 From Omalos it is two hours on foot to the entrance of the Samaria Gorge (public buses go to Omalos and the gorge-entrance).

 Mountain bikes are prohibited in the Samaria Gorge.

 To Anapolis and Aradena: Until a few years ago there were 2 buses a day from Chora Sfakia.
-To our information (May 2017) these connections do not exist anymore.
+To our information in 2018 / 2019 these connections do not exist anymore.